aliclark/plox/README.md

 May be implemented in terms of existing commands which do take options.

+This method is not *Open Group Base Specifications* compliant.

+This method is portable.

 ### QUIC or HTTPS

 POST data representing a request to a URL containing no query parameters, and body containing all request data including data that would typically be considered "query parameters".